Killer Instinct (2013 video game): ReleaseKiller Instinct was released on November 22, 2013, as a free-to-play game that includes all available game modes but only one playable character, with the ability to purchase additional fighters individually. The sole playable character in the free version rotates on a regular basis. Season Two was released on October 15, 2014, and Season Three was made available for pre-order March 18, 2016, then released later that month on March 29.

 A retail version of Killer Instinct was released on September 23, 2014.
-This physical release includes all the content included in the Season One Combo Breaker Pack, as well as early access to Season Two fighter T.J.
+This physical release included all the content included in the Season One Combo Breaker Pack, as well as early access to Season Two fighter T.J.
 Combo.
 A second retail release, Killer Instinct: Definitive Edition was released on September 20, 2016, for Xbox One.
-This release includes all the content and characters featured in the digital Supreme Edition bundle, along with additional behind-the-scenes content, a soundtrack disc, and early access to gold and silver character colors for Gargos.
+This release included all the content and characters featured in the digital Supreme Edition bundle, along with additional behind-the-scenes content, a soundtrack disc, and early access to gold and silver character colors for Gargos.
 Following the release of Definitive Edition on Steam, all Definitive Edition owners received every downloadable skin pack and the Post-Season Three characters for free.
+The Definitive Edition was retired in favor of Killer Instinct: Anniversary Edition on November 28, 2023, which includes all of the content from Definitive Edition with the exception of the Classic releases and the separate Definitive Edition application.
+Existing Definitive Edition owners received Anniversary Edition as a free update, while the ability to purchase season bundles or individual fighters was also phased out.
+The free-to-play version of the game was also released on Steam simultaneously with Anniversary Edition.

 An official arcade stick made by Mad Catz was released to coincide with the game's launch.
-Beginning in 2016, a series of collectible character figures was released by Ultimate Source, with each figure including a code to unlock an exclusive in-game color for their respective character.
+Beginning in 2016, a series of collectible character figures was released by Ultimate Source, with each figure including a code to unlock an exclusive in-game color for their respective character; these colors were later made available to all players as part of Anniversary Edition.
 Dynamite Comics published a Killer Instinct comic book miniseries, written by Ian Edginton with art by Cam Adams.
 Set after the events of Season Three, the miniseries ran for six issues from September 2017 to April 2018.
 A trade paperback of all six issues was released on September 11, 2018.